lyzl2010/SWAT4LS_2017_Hackathon/README.md

 **Predicting cancer subtypes**: Based on discrete type of data consisting of estrogen receptor (ER), progesterone receptor (PR), and HER2/neu status, predict cancer subtypes.
 **Predicting survival rate**: Based on continuous survival rate data, determine the future survival rate.

+# Data processing and preparation
+For the event, we have preprocessed four types of data such as **DNA methylation**, **gene expression**, **miRNA expression** and **Copy Number Variations (CNV)** data.
+The details from raw data collection to cleaning and preprocessing were carried out very careffuly and explicitly for reproducibility.
+Interested participants can refer here for more details.

 ### Task 1: Cancer type detection
 **Problem statement**: given the copy number variation data of a patient, the task is to identify whether that patient has cancer or not.
 If yes, then which type of cancer the patient has.
 **Dataset description**: for this event, CNV data having both the normal tissue and cancer tissue samples from 14 different cancer type patients will be used as shown in below figure.